-Beck shared his findings with his colleagues at the University of Pennsylvania, and they found similar success treating their patients with cognitive behavioral therapy (which was then just called cognitive therapy).
-This led Beck and his colleague John Rush to run a study comparing the efficacy of this new therapy to the drug imipramine, an antidepressant, and found the two treatments to be similarly effective.
+Beck shared his findings with his colleagues at the University of Pennsylvania, and they found similar success in treating their patients with cognitive behavioral therapy (which was then just called cognitive therapy).
+This led Beck and his colleague John Rush to run a study comparing the efficacy of this new therapy to the drug imipramine, an antidepressant and found the two treatments to be similarly effective.

 Who Is The Founder?